 The settings in the Marks section are also located on the Setup screen, and are detailed above.

 To create a print, SoftRIP will first RIP your image and then transmit it to the printer.
 Completing this process is as easy as clicking the printer button on your tool bar.
-A PostScript Interpreter bar launches on your task bar during RIPing, and then a Print Spooler as the data is sent to the printer.
-Clicking on the Interpreter or Spooler will open windows showing displaying the progress of the job.
+A PostScript Interpreter bar launches on your Task Bar during ripping, and then a Print Spooler will launch as the data is sent to the printer.
+Clicking on the Interpreter or Spooler will open windows showing the progress of the job.

 |

 To add a job to the RIP Queue to be processed later, select Add to RIP Queue from the Print menu.
-It will be added to the RIP Queue but not RIP'd.
+It will be added to the RIP Queue but not ripped.

 To RIP a job without printing it, select RIP Only from the Print menu or click the tool bar RIP button.
-On the Master Queues screen you will see the Job Name appear as a new line in the RIP Queue with an "R" in the RIP column.
-When all queued jobs above it have RIP'd, the job will begin processing changing the RIP column to zero and launching a Postscript Interpreter in the task bar.
-When the Interpreter processing completes the job will show up as a new line in the Print Queue with a quantity of zero.
+On the Queues tab you will see the Job Name appear as a new line in the RIP Queue with an R in the RIP column.
+When all queued jobs above it have ripped, the job will begin processing changing the RIP column to zero and launching a Postscript Interpreter window in the Task Bar.
+When the Postscript Interpreter processing completes the job will show up as a new line in the Print Queue with a quantity of zero.

 Illustration 3: Main Print Menu

 When a layout is submitted to RIP, Wasatch RIPs each image separately.
-An entry for the entire layout will show up in the Print Queue and new RIP queue entries will show up for each un-RIP’d image in the layout.
-The layout entry in the Print Queue will not be available to view or print until all images in the layout have been RIP'd.
+An entry for the entire layout will show up in the Print Queue and new RIP Queue entries will show up for each unripped image in the layout.
+The layout entry in the Print Queue will not be available to view or print until all images in the layout have been ripped.

-If the layout contains jobs that have already been RIP'd, they will not be RIP'd again.
-Sometimes you may have copies of an unRIP'd image within a layout that are non identical, with one copy rotated or resized.
-A new RIP queue entry will be made for each unique configuration of the image.
+If the layout contains jobs that have already been ripped, they will not be ripped again.
+Sometimes you may have copies of an unripped image within a layout that are non identical, with one copy rotated or resized.
+A new RIP Queue entry will be made for each unique configuration of the image.

 Layouts become invalid if any of their individual component files are removed from the Print Queue.
 If you delete a Print Queue entry used in a layout you will be warned that the job is part of a layout and that removing it will make the layout invalid.
 If you click Yes to proceed, you will not be able to re-access the invalidated layout.

-The Master Queues Manager (Illustration 4) helps you control the real-time status of every job in your print production workflow.
+The main Queues Manager (Illustration 4) helps you control the real-time status of every job in your print production workflow.
 Check the Print Unit boxes at the top of the tab to select which printer queue(s) to view.
-Clicking on the "Gears" button above a RIP queue will launch the Setup screen for that print queue.
-When displaying multiple print units simultaneously, it is easier to view in the Horizontal Orientation as shown below.
-When viewing queues for only one printer at a time, the Vertical orientation may be more convenient.
-The display of thumbnails and colors can be changed in the Preferences tab.
+Clicking on the two Blue Gears button above a RIP Queue will launch the Setup screen for that print queue.

 Illustration 4: The Queues Tab

-Selecting a job in the RIP queue will activate the other buttons on the queue-specific tool bar.
-You may change settings for the job using the tool bar or by right-clicking on the job.
-Multiple jobs can be selected using the standard Windows CTRL and SHIFT buttons.
-Note that some actions listed below can be launched for jobs individually, while others can be applied to multiple jobs simultaneously.
+Selecting a job in the RIP Queue will activate the buttons located above the queues list.
+You may change settings for the job using the buttons or by right-clicking on the job line.
+Multiple jobs can be selected using the standard Windows buttons, CTRL or SHIFT.

-Opens the selected job on the Job tab (can only be used with individual jobs).
+Opens the selected image on the Job tab (can only be used with individual jobs).
 This selection will close any images already open on the Job tab.

-Cancels any RIP or Print processes requested for the job, leaving the job in the queue for future processing.
-Note that this will not cancel processing if RIPing has already begun.
+Cancels any RIP or Print processes requested for the job, leaving the job in the Rip Queue for future processing.

-Cancels any processes requested for the job or job(s) and removes them from the RIP Queue.
+Cancels any rip processing for the selected job(s) and removes them from the RIP Queue.
 This option does not delete the source file.

 The operation of this selection is based on the number of jobs selected (see below).
 For a single job, Show Properties can also be launched by double clicking the job.